 Reputation management for doctors is a hot topic.
 The use of internet and social media has exploded in recent years and many patients now rely on the internet for healthcare provider recommendations.
-Many physicians used to only grow their patient base through word-of-mouth.
+Historically, many physicians only grew their patient base through word-of-mouth.
 This is no longer necessarily true.
 Now, more and more patients are being sourced from the web through paid ads, organic search, online reviews, and online physician directories.

 The goal of healthcare reputation management is to optimize a doctor’s online digital footprint.
 And with an effective healthcare reputation management strategy in place, doctors and medical practices will attract more patients, increase their practice profitability, and build their reputation in the communities they serve.
 Additionally, a strong online presence with lots of 5-star reviews will help medical practices outshine their local competition, making them the “go-to provider” in their city.

 Managing a doctor’s online presence has never been more important.
 After all, we live in an increasing digital age as more and more patients turn to the internet for healthcare recommendations.